pablo-fdz/adv_nlp_final_assessment/README.md

 ## 2. Main Findings

-pablo-fdz: Can you create a brief summary for the main findings and the results, considering all of the insights highlighted throughout the notebooks?

-GitHub Copilot: # Text Classification Task: Prediction of the Outcome of Swiss Federal Supreme Court cases

-## 2. Main Findings

 Our exploration of legal judgment prediction using the Swiss Federal Supreme Court dataset revealed several key insights:

 ### Dataset Challenges